When Motorhead Returned After a Four-Year Break With the Assaulting ‘1916’

 Other songs include the catchy “No Voices in the Sky,” the ‘50s rock blast of “Going to Brazil” (inspired by Motorhead’s recent touring foray south of the equator), the tribute “R.A.M.O.N.E.S.” and on the ode Lemmy's new Los Angeles home, “Angel City.”

 The album's somewhat confusing numerical title didn’t stop fans from buying 1916.
-It cracked the Top 20 in the U.K, and reached No. 142 in the U.S. -- its highest placement to date.
-However, 1992’s career-low March or Die failed to chart, ending their relationship with Epic.
+It cracked the Top 20 in the U.K, and reached No. 142 in the U.S. However, 1992’s career-low March or Die failed to chart, ending Motorhead's relationship with Epic.